 Tax Extension: How to Get More Time to File Your Tax Return

-If you can't wrap up your tax return by the July 15 deadline, it's easy to buy yourself more time.
+If you can't wrap up your tax return by today's deadline, it's easy to buy yourself more time.

-We're just about at the end of this year's long, drawn out tax filing season.
-The due date for filing your 2019 tax return was pushed back from April 15 to July 15, 2020, which means you don't have much time left to beat the clock and file your return before the new deadline expires.
-But what if, for whatever reason, you just can't file your return on time?
+We're finally at the end of this year's long, drawn out tax filing season.
+The due date for filing your 2019 tax return was pushed back from April 15 to July 15, 2020, which means you only have a few hours left to beat the clock and file your return before the new deadline expires at midnight.
+But what if, for whatever reason, you just can't file your return today?
 Don't panic – it's easy to get an automatic filing extension to October 15.
 You don't even need to have a good excuse or explain why you need more time.

 Be warned, though, that an extension to file doesn't extend the time to pay any tax due.
-If you don't pay the estimated total tax you owe by July 15, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time).
+If you don't pay the estimated total tax you owe by the end of the day, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time).
 They can also tack on additional penalties for filing and paying late.
 Don't get caught in that trap!

 File Form 4868 or Pay Your Tax Electronically

 There are two ways to request an automatic three-month extension: File Form 4868 or make an electronic tax payment.
-Either way, you need to act by the July 15 deadline.
+Either way, you need to act by the end of the day.

-The other way to get an automatic extension is by making an electronic tax payment by the July 15 due date.
+The other way to get an automatic extension is by making an electronic tax payment today.
 Simply pay all or part of your estimated income tax due using the IRS Direct Pay service (payment directly from a bank account), the Electronic Federal Tax Payment System, or by using a credit or debit card (processing fees may apply).
 You'll also need to indicate that the payment is for an extension.
 Make sure you keep the confirmation number for your payment, too.
 Start at the IRS's "Paying Your Taxes" webpage to make an electronic federal tax payment.

 Taxpayers Living Abroad